HabitatFramework/UserGuide/functions/functions.rst

 .. note::
 	Holding down the :guilabel:`Ctrl` key changes the :guilabel:`Reject` and :guilabel:`Accept` buttons to :guilabel:`Reject All` and :guilabel:`Accept All` thereby allowing the user to Reject or Accept all remaining INCIDs in the active filter.

-Once all the INCIDs in the active filter have been processed a message will appear as shown in figure :ref:`figUIOUW`.
+Once all the INCIDs in the active filter have been processed a message will appear as shown in figure :ref:`figFUIOUW`.
 The user can apply another filter or cancel the review OSMM Updates mode.

-.. _figUIOUW:
+.. _figFUIOUW:

 .. figure:: figures/OSMMUpdatesDone.png
 	:align: center